Accord-Project/bsdd/README1.md

 ```

 This will be an unpleasant surprise for processing applications that expect to get each property once,
-and you see that the 3 copies of \"ContactWireStagger\" are not even returned consecutively.
+and you see that the 3 copies of "ContactWireStagger" are not even returned consecutively.

-Let\'s try a similar query at our refactored GraphQL endpoint:
+Let's try a similar query at our refactored GraphQL endpoint:

 ``` graphql
 query DomainIFC_ClassWall_Props {